 centered on delivering attractive returns through active risk management and capital preservation

-focused on real estate investments in Latin America
+focused in Latin America

 OPPORTUNISTIC INVESTMENT STRATEGY